andredesousa/npm-confluence-documentation/README.md

 # Documentation as Code

-This project is a skeleton for writing technical documentation and publishing it to Confluence.
+This project is a skeleton for writing technical documentation and publishing it to [Confluence](https://www.atlassian.com/software/confluence).
+This project allows documentation written in Markdown and Confluence Wiki, and versioned directly with the documented code base to be published to a Confluence space.
+It manages included resources as Confluence attachments and ensures that only content modified since the last publication is again re-published.

 ## How to Contribute